macmanes-lab/protocols/TagSeq.md

 ****AL and LK used 25 uL of water (as per Shishkin)

   - **2nd Cleanup (1.5x SPRI) to remove the remaining adaptors**
-  - Add 1.5x reaction volume SPRI beads (45 uL) to the sample in new tubes, and mix up/down 10x
+  - Add 1.5x reaction volume Agencourt RNAClean XP beads (45 uL) to the sample in new tubes, and mix up/down 10x
 ****AL and LK used 37.5 uL of beads (25 uL x 1.5 = 37.5 uL)
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
-  - Repeat 80% EtOH wash, and let air dry for 3min (***how many minutes actually??)
+  - Repeat 80% EtOH wash, spin down, and let air dry for 3min
   - Elute DNA by adding 25 uL RNase/DNase free water, transfer to new tube.

 **PAUSE POINT**